learn-co-curriculum/phase-0-css-graffiti-lab/README.md

 challenging as you will have to write CSS that is more specific based on the existing markup.

+## Moving On

+When you're ready to leave this lab, run `learn` from the command line.
+If the test pass, enter `learn submit`.
+You'll then be prompted to move on!

 ## Conclusion

 With the dev tools and resources on CSS specificity rules, work your way